A Look at 3 of the Most Active U.S. Industrial Markets

 California’s Inland Empire

-It’s no surprise that the Inland Empire continues to be the strongest industrial area in the country.
+It’s no surprise the Inland Empire continues to be the strongest industrial area in the country.
 This region, situated between Los Angeles and Palm Springs, California, is close to the country’s busiest ports – Long Beach and Los Angeles.
-Since it doesn’t have the population density of the state’s coastal towns, there is plenty of room to build big warehouses and distribution centers, which has made it, along with cheap rents, a springboard logistics hub to ship products arriving from Asia through the ports to the entire country.
+Since it doesn’t have the population density of the state’s coastal towns, there's plenty of room to build big warehouses and distribution centers, which has made it, along with cheap rents, a springboard logistics hub to ship products arriving from Asia through the ports to the entire country.

 The Inland Empire has a total industrial inventory of 532.7 million square feet, an increase of 26.6% since the beginning of 2013, according to a second-quarter report by Cushman & Wakefield.
 There is currently 24.8 million square feet under construction, and 13.3 million square feet has been absorbed so far in 2018, including leases of 600,000 square feet by both CJ Logistics and Kuehne + Nagel.
 Cushman expects even more construction to take place over the next month, fueled by both the strength of the ports and every-growing e-commerce sales.